ashgreat/Touying-typst/README.md

       - _extensions/touying-slides/typst-show.typ
       - _extensions/touying-slides/page.typ
       - _extensions/touying-slides/biblio.typ
-    theme: metropolis
+    theme: dewdrop
     base-font: "Inter"
     heading-font: "Roboto Slab"
     code-font: "Fira Code"
     font-size: 24pt
+    navigation: "mini-slides"         # or "sidebar" (theme default)
+    sidebar-width: 6em                # only used when navigation is "sidebar"
+    sidebar-filled: true
+    sidebar-short-headings: false
+    mini-slides-section: true         # only used when navigation is "mini-slides"
+    mini-slides-subsection: true
+    mini-slides-short-headings: false
 ```

-- `base-font` sets the main text family.
-- `heading-font` adjusts heading typography.
-- `code-font` is applied to raw/code blocks.
-- `font-size` controls the default text size (value should include a Typst unit such as `24pt`).
+- `base-font`, `heading-font`, `code-font`, `font-size` update the typographic foundations.
+Specify font
+  names available on your system and include units for the size.
+- `navigation` flips Touying between its sidebar and mini-slide navigation layouts (useful for Dewdrop).
+- `sidebar-*` keys tweak the sidebar width and appearance.
+- `mini-slides-*` keys control how much context appears in the top navigation strip.

-These overrides run in the Touying preamble, so they layer on top of the selected theme while preserving
+All of these run inside the Touying preamble, so they layer cleanly on top of the selected theme while
-its other behaviors.
+preserving theme-specific styling.

 ### Theme-Specific Tips